 This arithmetic sequence calculator (also called the arithmetic series calculator) is a handy tool for analyzing a sequence of numbers that is created by adding a constant value each time.
-You can use it to find any property of the sequence — the first term, common difference, nᵗʰ term or sum of the first n terms.
+You can use it to find any property of the sequence — the first term, common difference, nᵗʰ term, or the sum of the first n terms.
 You can dive straight into using it or read on to discover how it works.
-We will explain the sequence equation that the calculator uses and hand you the formula for finding arithmetic series (sum of a sequence).

-An arithmetic sequence is a set of numbers.
+An arithmetic sequence is also a set of objects — more specifically, of numbers.
 Each consecutive number is created by adding a constant number (called the common difference) to the previous one.
-Such sequence can be finite when it has a determined number of terms (for example, 20) or infinite if we don't specify the number of terms.
+Such a sequence can be finite when it has a determined number of terms (for example, 20), or infinite if we don't specify the number of terms.

 Each arithmetic sequence is uniquely defined by two coefficients: the common difference and the first term.
 If you know these two values, you are able to write down the whole sequence.